mauricioacp/zambia/enhanced-table-plan.md

 Refactor the enhanced table UI component into a modern, scalable three-layer architecture with improved search capabilities, proper separation of concerns, and strict TypeScript typing following Angular 19 best practices.

+## Quality Assurance Requirements

+**IMPORTANT**: After completing EACH task or subtask in this plan, you MUST:

+1. Run `npm run build` to ensure the code compiles without errors
+2. Run `npm run lint:all` to ensure code meets quality standards
+3. Fix any errors before marking the task as complete
+4. Only proceed to the next task after both commands pass successfully

+This applies to ALL changes in the `/home/mcpo/developer/zambia/` directory.

 ## Phase 1: Foundation & Base Components (Days 1-2)

 ### 1.1 Project Setup & Type Definitions